Giveth/giveth-dapp/README.md

 ### Release Process
 The development uses the Gitflow process with 2 weeks long sprints.
 This means there is new release to be tested every fortnight.
 We invite contributors to help us test the DApp in the release environment before we merge it to the master branch and deploy to production environments.
-If you are interested, write to the DApp Development channel on [
+If you are interested, write to the DApp Development channel on [Element
 ](https://join.giveth.io).
 You can read more about the release planning on [our wiki](https://wiki.giveth.io/documentation/DApp/product-development-testing/).

 ## Help